- Advances in rheometrical and rheophysical methods

 The “rheology” design of materials with desired performance, having clear industrial relevance, is the focus of this session.
 Methods to obtain specific rheological properties and to tailor them, as well as to characterize products during their life cycle are the focus of this session.

-Chairs: Guy de La Valle (France), Ruth Cardinaels (KU Leuven, Belgium), P. Fischer (Switzerland)
+Chairs: Marco Ramioli (France), Ruth Cardinaels (KU Leuven, Belgium), P. Fischer (Switzerland)

 - Additive Manufacturing, Composites and Polymer Processing